Continuants and some decompositions into squares: Proper representations in Euclidean rings

-We then apply the Euclidean algorithm (Table~\ref{algodiv}) to $m$ and $z$, and obtain, by virtue of the uniqueness of division in polynomials, a sequence whose last non-null remainder is $u$.
-Consequently, $m/u=x^2+y^2$ (see Property P--\ref{PPzigzag} of continuants). \end{proof} Below we illustrate this proposition through some examples.
+We then apply the Euclidean algorithm to $m$ and $z$, and obtain, by virtue of the uniqueness of the division in polynomials, a sequence whose last non-null remainder is $u$.
+Consequently, $m/u=x^2+y^2$ (see Property P--\ref{PPzigzag} of continuants). \end{proof} We illustrate this proposition through some examples.
+First take $m=2X^4-2X^3+3X^2-2X+1$, then $m$ divides $(2X^3+X)^2+1$.
+The Euclidean divisions give successively